onjara/optic/filters/README.md

 Filters allows you to filter out log records from your streams.
 A log record can be filtered out from one stream but not another.
-Filters are processed after monitors, but before obfuscators or stream handling.
+Filters are processed after monitors, but before transformers or stream handling.
 Upon handling a log record, the logger will run filters once for each registered stream.

 Some use cases for filters include: